 Hepatobiliary iminodiacetic acid scan (HIDA scan)

 HIDA scan evaluates the function of the hepatocytes as well as the excretory pathway.
 With optimal hepatocyte function, the isotope is taken up by the liver and excreted into the biliary tree.
 The presence or absence of activity in the intestine is evaluated.
 In biliary atresia, the hepatocyte function is relatively well preserved.
 The liver shows a good uptake of the isotope, but there is no excretion into the intestine.
 In contrast in neonatal hepatitis, due to impaired hepatocyte function, the liver shows an impaired uptake but excretion into the intestine eventually occurs.

 It is a good non-invasive investigation which is widely available.
 Dilated cysts are identified in patients with a choledochal cyst.
-When the gallbladder is involved in biliary atresia it is not visualized.
+When the gallbladder is involved in biliary atresia, it is not visualized.
 “Triangular sign” is highly suggestive of biliary atresia.
 A fibrous cone of tissue at the bifurcation of the portal vein is visualized.
 Despite being a dynamic investigation, ultrasound is highly operator dependent.

 A percutaneous liver biopsy is useful, providing a definitive diagnosis in up to 95% of patients.
 Typically in patients with biliary atresia, there is the proliferation of bile ducts, stasis of bile at the canalicular and cellular level and edema and fibrosis in the perilobular area.
-The presence of bile plugs in the portal tracks is specific for biliary atresia but is found in only about 40 % of specimens.
+The presence of bile plugs in the portal tracks is specific for biliary atresia but is found in about only 40% of specimens.
 Later in the course of the disease, extensive fibrosis consistent with developing secondary biliary cirrhosis can be seen.
 Giant cell transformation of the hepatocytes can be seen in both biliary atresia and neonatal hepatitis.